makerdao/dss-allocator/README.md

   * Include rebasing logic.
   * Implement callbacks/hooks.
 - In the Swapper, in case `limit.era` is zero the full cap amount can be swapped for multiple times in the same transaction because `limit.due` will be reset upon re-entry.
 However this is  consistent with the intended behavior, as in that case zero cooldown is explicitly defined.
-- The Allocation System assume that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.
+- The Allocation System assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.